 My “baseline” family is going to be a family of four—two adults, one 12-year-old, one 8-year-old.
 I’ll give summary numbers for other family sizes, but I’m not going to spend a ton of time on every possible familial composition.

 First, we pick our dates.
 I went with June 7 to June 11.
 It’s early enough in summer to avoid punishing heat, but many kids will already be out of school.
 This includes a weekend, to save the parents days of PTO.
 It’s also four nights, which will include three full days in the theme parks.
-Of course, you’ll need at least one more day once Epic Universe opens in 2025.
+You’ll probably need at least one more day once Epic Universe opens in 2025.
+Or if you’re looking to put together a short, weekend trip, we’ve got a post on that too.

 Next up, flights.
 Obviously you’ll see a lot of variance in flight prices.
 I’m flying out of New York and use that to estimate, and there are round-trip flights for $270 per person.
 That’s not on the low end of prices I’ve seen, but I assume you’ll need some baggage (costs vary by airline), so we’ll treat $1,080 for four round trip flights as a fine estimate.